Glossary

 Back to top

-I&E (Income and Expenditure Form)
+I&E (Income and Expenditure Form / Financial Statement)

 An I&E form is a document that allows you to calculate any surplus funds you may have by recording your regular incomings and outgoings.
 This is a useful tool for budgeting and can be used by creditors to evaluate your affordability on any outstanding amounts.
 Third Party Debt Management companies may also ask you to complete an I&E in order to assess your current situation.